This article will:

 The overall candidate experience is substantially similar to our non-international checks.
 Candidates are required to input certain information needed to run the check, and are then presented with applicable disclosures before giving their consent to run the check.

 Information Required: For US-based checks, candidates are required to provide Checkr with a social security number.

 Consent: Candidates must take additional steps to consent to an international background check as compared to a domestic US background check.
 Checkr, and possibly a government agency from the candidate's prior country of residence or employment, may contact the candidate for additional consent.
 The turnaround time of the background check often depends on how quickly the candidate responds to these consent requests.

-Applicant Portal Access: At this time, international background check information is unavailable through the Checkr Applicant Portal.
+Candidate Portal Access: At this time, international background check information is unavailable through the Checkr Candidate Portal.
 Candidates can contact us directly with any questions about a pending international background check or for a copy of the report.

 The General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
 It is a new set of protections for individuals located within the EU intended to keep their data secure.
 For companies collecting the personal data of these individuals, this means taking steps to ensure data is secure.
 GDPR applies to individuals located within the EU.
 This means that any person, regardless of their citizenship, who has their personal data collected while located in the EU, receives the protections granted under GDPR.

 Is Checkr GDPR compliant?
 GDPR does not apply to Checkr's current service offerings because we do not offer services or collect data on individuals located within the EU.
 Checkr provides background screening services primarily for US based employees.
 Prior to the implementation of GDPR on May 25, 2018, Checkr stopped providing screening services to individuals located within the EU.